Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Discussion and Conclusions

 In this paper, we have proposed the Heteroscedastic Temporal Variational Autoencoder (HeTVAE) for probabilistic interpolation of irregularly sampled time series data.
 HeTVAE consists of an input sparsity-aware encoder, parallel deterministic and probabilistic pathways for propagating input uncertainty to the output, and a heteroscedastic output distribution to represent variable uncertainty in the output interpolations.
 Furthermore, we propose an augmented training objective to combat the presence of additional local optima that arise from the use of the heteroscedastic output structure.
 Our results show that the proposed model significantly improves uncertainty quantification in the output interpolations as evidenced by significantly improved log likelihood scores compared to several baselines and state-of-the-art methods.
-In terms of limitations, we note that HeTVAE is focused on modeling distributions over real-valued outputs.
-While it can be used with binary and ordinal outputs by treating them as real-valued, the model can not currently produce discrete output distributions.
-This is an interesting direction for future work as approaches for dealing with irregularly sampled discrete data are also significantly lacking.
-We also note that while the HeTVAE model can produce a probability distribution over an arbitrary collection of output time points, it is currently restricted to producing marginal distributions in the final layer.
+While the HeTVAE model can produce a probability distribution over an arbitrary collection of output time points, it is currently restricted to producing marginal distributions.
 As a result, sampling from the model does not necessarily produce smooth trajectories as would be the case with GPR-based models.
-Augmenting the HetVAE model to account for residual correlations in the output layer is also an interesting direction for future work.
-Finally, we note that we have not evaluated the proposed models or baseline approaches from the perspective of algorithmic bias, an important consideration when learning models from observational healthcare data and another important direction for future work.
+Augmenting the HeTVAE model to account for residual correlations in the output layer is an interesting direction for future work.